-This publication provides a basic and understandable overview of plant patents.
-It will help prospective plant patent applicants to:
+This publication provides a basic overview of plant patents, and is intended to:

 Help prospective plant patent applicants identify what types of plants are patentable under the provisions of 35 U.S.C.
 161.